gate-computer/gate/C.md

 > Non-negative codes identify discovered services.
 Negative codes are for
 > built-in functionality.
 >
+> The index field must be zero in sent packets.
+It must be ignored in received
+> packets unless it is specified for a domain.
+>
+> The four least significant bits of the domain field specify the domain.
+The
+> four most significant bits must be unset in sent packets and ignored in
+> received packets.
+>
 > The `GATE_PACKET_DOMAIN_CALL` domain is used for sending requests to
 > services.
 Each request is matched with one response.
-The responses are
+Pending requests form
+> a queue (per service); a response resolves the request in the queue at the
-> received in the same order as requests are sent (per service).
+> index specified in the response packet.
 >
 > The `GATE_PACKET_DOMAIN_INFO` domain is for receiving state change
 > notifications from services.
 A service won't start sending notifications